OpenVT/openvt.github.io/ref_models/biased_motility/biased_motility.md

 ### PhysiCell biased motility

 * Showing 30 replicates on each frame.
 Stochasticity of replicates is due to randomly seeding the PRNG.
+* PhysiCell has 3 parameters that are key to defining a cell type's motility: speed, persistence time, and migration bias.
+* The `migration_bias_direction` (motility vector) is hard-coded as (1,0,0) in C++ for this model

 <table>
   <tr>